 writer & director, earned a Film Production Certificate from The New School, having a background in graphic design and writing.
-In 2019 she was accepted into the Yale Writer’s Workshop, where she focused on her novel.
+In 2019 she was accepted into the Yale Writers' Workshop, where she focused on her novel.
 Kiki worked in New York City as a graphic designer, holding positions at Time Inc. Publishing and Gannett Publications and freelancing for Barnes & Noble, BMG, Graj & Gustavsen, and a number of in-house design firms.
-Silent Notes is her first short film, and she is now at work on a feature screenplay, stage play, and novel.
-She has gained experience on independent films sets as a producer, assistant director, art director, and as an intern research assistant for the documentary Decade of Fire, featured on Apple TV Films.
+Silent Notes is her first short film, and she is now at work on a her second short film, feature screenplay, stage play, and novel.
+She has experience on independent films sets as a producer, assistant director, art director, and as research assistant for the documentary Decade of Fire, featured on Apple TV Films.

 director of photography, grew up in South Central Los Angeles and would go on to graduate with a Bachelor’s of Architecture from the University of Southern California.
 While at USC, he created short films in conjunction with the School of Cinema and the Roski School of Art.
 Upon graduation, Alex worked at the Los Angeles Mayor’s Office of Gang Reduction and Youth Development, where he started a creative writing and digital film program for the at-risk youth.
 Alex founded his film production company, Anatomica Films, in January 2010.
 Since then, Alex has worked on over 300 projects as a DP, Director, and Writer/Producer, and worked at Sony Pictures, Warner Bros, Lionsgate, Showtime, Microsoft, and USC.
 Alex currently resides in Los Angeles, where he is researching Xicané and indigenous futurity in the arts, culture, and society for a documentary project.